Family Nurse Practitioner

 Upon completion of the program, students will be able to:

-- Students will collaborate directly with other healthcare professionals using various resources and technologies in various aspects of the advanced nursing leadership role.
+Collaborate directly with other healthcare professionals using evidence-based resources and technologies in various aspects of the advanced nursing leadership role.

 - Formulate and document for various differential and presumptive diagnoses for patients, with meticulous detail, so coders and billers can apply the correct codes for appropriate reimbursement.